Sterile neutrino searches with reactor antineutrinos using coherent neutrino-nucleus scattering experiments: Active-Sterile Neutrino Mixing Sensitivity

 \section{Active-Sterile Neutrino Mixing Sensitivity}

-The study of ASN mixing sensitivity has been performed earlier with the ISMRAN detector set-up with the consideration that the detector will be placed at a fixed distance from the reactor core and detection through the IBD process~\cite{Behera:2019hfs,Behera:2020qwf}.
-The present analysis has been carried out by varying both the reactor and detector related parameters with the neutrinos detected through CE$\nu$NS process.
-The detector sensitivities to the ASN oscillation parameters are compared by employing $\antinue$s produced from various types of reactors as mentioned in Table~\ref{tab:reactortype}.
+Earlier, the sensitivity of ASN mixing was explored using the ISMRAN detector setup, assuming a fixed distance between the detector and the reactor core and \antinue s will be detected through the IBD process~\cite{Behera:2019hfs,Behera:2020qwf}.
+The present analysis has been carried out by varying both the reactor and detector-related parameters with the neutrinos detected through CE$\nu$NS process.
+The comparison of active to sterile neutrino oscillation parameters' sensitivity of various types of detectors is performed by employing $\antinue$s produced from different types of reactors as mentioned in Table~\ref{tab:reactortype}.